 This argument has a few variations and forks, such as the boredom argument and the “death gives life meaning” argument.
-I’ve dealt with the latter on my personal blog several times (here, here, and here, for example) but the essence is this: meaning is not an intrinsic property, neither of life nor anything else.
+We encounter this argument periodically but it really does not wash and the essence of our counter argument is this: meaning is not an intrinsic property, neither of life nor anything else.
 Meaning depends on an observer who attributes it to something.
 It’s not an absolute, and there are no things that confer meaning to other things by default for everyone.
 In other words, you decide what gives your life meaning, and if it so happened that you could live a few centuries as opposed to a few decades, this wouldn’t necessarily and automatically make it meaningless.

 Similarly, you don’t need misery to appreciate happiness.
 Knowing what misery is like might help you make a clearer distinction between misery and happiness, but it’s not like any unrealistically lucky people out there who’ve somehow never been miserable have necessarily never been happy either.
 After all, happiness, sadness, and the lot are nothing but—and I don’t mean this in any diminishing way—the product of chemical reactions going on in your brain and more generally your body, and they don’t really need you to know what their opposite is like before they can happen.
 The first time you’ve felt anything in your life, you had no way of comparing that feeling to any other, but if, for example, it was misery, I’m sure it felt miserable anyway.